 A fine network of vessels drains the breast up to the lymph nodes in the armpit (less commonly, to the sternum).
 If breast cancer spreads it travels by this pathway.
 The sentinel lymph node is the “guardian” node, or the first that the cancer will spread to.
 There are one to four sentinel lymph nodes.

-Prior to surgery, radioactive fluid is injected into the breast under the areola (dark area around the nipple).
+Prior to surgery, radioactive fluid is injected just above the nipple.
 The fluid moves through the fine lymphatic vessels up to the lymph nodes in the armpit.
 During surgery, a radioactive scanner, or probe, is then inserted into a small cut made under the arm, or into the end of the mastectomy wound, to identify the “hot” sentinel nodes, which are removed during surgery.
 A pathologist examines them to determine if they contain cancer or not.